Function Words as Statistical Cues for Language Learning: Discussion

 \section{Discussion}

-Beyond replicating earlier findings from natural language acquisition \citep[e.g.,][]{valian1988anchor,morgan1987structural}, our computational approach extends prior artificial-language-based studies to more complex naturalistic text and refine existing function-word related hypotheses.
+Beyond replicating earlier findings from natural language acquisition \citep[e.g.,][]{valian1988anchor,morgan1987structural}, our computational approach extends prior artificial-language-based studies to more complex naturalistic text and refines existing function word related hypotheses.
 We show that not all statistical cues contribute equally to grammatical learning in neural learners.
 In particular, high frequency and reliable structural association exert stronger effects on both learning outcomes and internal representations than phrase-boundary alignment.

 A natural follow-up question is why these properties matter and why they exhibit a graded pattern of influence.
-Here we offer a tentative interpretation, leaving a fuller account to future work.
+Here we offer a tentative interpretation, grounded in the prior literature on linguistic typology and language acquisition.

 We first propose that these properties matter because they maximize learnability.
-Following the framework of \citet{christiansen2008language}, we view language as product of cultural evolution, where languages are shaped by severe selectional pressures from successive generations of learners.
-We argue that learnability constitutes a key selective pressure: languages that are easier to learn are more likely to be transmitted successfully across generations.
+Cognitive scientists have argued that aspects of language structure may result from the particular ways in which humans learn languages \citep{christiansen2008language, culbertson2012learning, newport2016statistical}.
+According to these proposals, languages are shaped by selectional pressures from successive generations of learners, with learnability being one key selective pressure among others (e.g., communication, compression, see \citealp{kirby2015compression,kirby1999function}).
+Languages that are easier to learn are more likely to be transmitted successfully across generations.